Modernly designed loft bathroom in Edwalton

 Modern Living Room in the Attic Room in Edwalton

-Bright bathroom interior in loft in Edwalton
+Quiet room in the loft in Edwalton

-According to analysis carried out by Nationwide, a loft conversion which integrates a double bedroom and en-suite bathroom could add as much as twenty two % to the worth of a three-bedroom, one-bathroom home.
+According to analysis carried out by Nationwide, a loft conversion which includes a double bedroom and en-suite bathroom could add as much as twenty two % to the worth of a three-bedroom, one-bathroom home.
 Nevertheless, don’t presume that value contributed to your house will necessarily go beyond the cost of your conversion.

 If the answer is yes, then a loft conversion could absolutely be for you!

 It’s a dilemma all property owners face at some point.
-A house that once provided adequate space for your growing household all of a sudden seems frustratingly small.
+A house that once provided adequate space for your growing household all of a sudden seems frustratingly modest.
 Naturally, you ask yourself whether the time is right to sell up and move somewhere bigger.

 However desperate you are for extra room, weighing up the costs of a home move can be off-putting.
 Stamp duty, legal fees, surveys and more could amount to several thousand pounds, and it’s money you won’t get back.
 There are other considerations too, not least your emotional attachment to your home and the possibility of children changing schools.

 So what is the very best method to extend your house – on a budget – without the turmoil of moving, and improve your house’s worth?
 A home extension is the obvious answer.
-This provides versatility of design, allowing you to add the preferred amount of extra area to your house.
+This provides versatility of design, allowing you to add the desired quantity of extra area to your house.
 But for a lot of house owners a home extension won’t be practical for reasons of time and cost.

 Is my house in Edwalton, Nottinghamshire suitable for a loft conversion?